Chart Color Schemes

 Biggera Waters was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Biggera Waters had a higher level of cultural diversity than most local areas, with 21.5% speaking a language other than English at home and 38.7% born overseas.
-Christianity was the predominant religion in Biggera Waters, accounting for 47.4% of its population.
-Islam was notably overrepresented, comprising 3.8% compared to the regional average of 2.5%.
+Biggera Waters had a higher level of cultural diversity than most local markets, with 21.5% of its population speaking a language other than English at home and 38.7% born overseas.
+Christianity was the predominant religion in Biggera Waters, accounting for 47.4% of the population.
+However, Islam showed significant overrepresentation, comprising 3.8% compared to the regional average of 2.5%.

 Frequently Asked Questions - Diversity